Rewriting with Acyclic Queries: Mind Your Head: Preliminaries

-\subparagraph*{Queries.} In this paper, we consider conjunctive queries and restrictions of them.
-These queries are conjunctions of relation atoms.
-An \emph{atom} is of the form $R(x_1,\dots,x_r)$ with a relation symbol~$R$ with arity~$r$, and variable set $\vars(\atm) =\{x_1,\dots,x_r\}$.
+\paragraph*{Queries.} In general, queries map databases to relations.
+In this paper, we consider conjunctive queries and restrictions of them.
+Conjunctive queries are queries that can be expressed syntactically as conjunctions of relation atoms as follows.

+An \emph{atom} is of the form $R(x_1,\dots,x_r)$ with a relation symbol~$R$ with arity~$r$, and variable set $\{x_1,\dots,x_r\}$.
+We denote the variable set of an atom $\atm$ by $\varsof{\atm}$.
 Analogously to facts, an atom with relation symbol~$R$ is called an \emph{$R$-atom} if we want to stress the associated relation (symbol).
 More generally, \schema-atoms are $R$-atoms for some symbol~$R$ in schema~\schema.

 We represent a \emph{conjunctive query} (\emph{CQ} for short) over schema~\schema as a rule of the form